fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Remove-AzureRemoteAppUser.md

 # Remove-AzureRemoteAppUser

 ## SYNOPSIS
-Removes a user from an azure_2 RemoteApp collection.
+Removes a user from an Azure RemoteApp collection.

 ## SYNTAX